urbit/old-urbit.org/_posts/doc/2013-11-18-urbit-is-easy-ch5.markdown

-Let's start looking at types with the simplest possible kind of hoon - an atomic constant, which ignores the subject and its type, and just produces its own.
+Let's start looking at types with the simplest possible kind of hoon - an atomic constant, which ignores the subject and its type, and just produces its own subject.
 Here's everyone's favorite atomic constant:

     ~waclux-tomwyc/try=> 42
     42